mikymod/blog/content/post/gm_rooms_transition_system.md

 draft : true
 ---

-### Giant Room
+## Region and One Giant Room

+What is a region?
+When?
+Where?
+Why?

 Pros

-* I can see everything
+* I can see everything w/o switching between rooms
+* Regions are versatile in the room's role and they are highly customizable

 Cons

-* room editor is laggy as fuck: level design becomes a frustrating experience (slow editing/creation of new levels)
+* Room editor is laggy as fuck: level design becomes a frustrating experience (slow editing/creation of new levels)
+* Change room order is a boring and bugprone process
+* No need another abstraction over room (region)
-* rooms are native mechanism in GM
+* Rooms are native mechanism in GM

+### One level per room

+What is a transition?
+When?
+Where?
+Why?

+Pros

+* No more lag
+* More control on engine's workflow (e.g. switch room order is way faster then drag and drop game objects)
+* Cleaner code

+Cons

-* I can focus on a
+* Split geometry in several rooms can be a problem
+* Transitions between rooms must be placed contiguous

-### Transition Object
+### Implementation

 In the create event: